 Can The Lender Collect The Balance Of The Loan After A Short Sale or Foreclosure

 The most common question that we receive from homeowners considering a short sale or facing foreclosure is if their lender(s) will be able to collect the remaining balance after the sale or foreclosure.
-Not only is this the most common question, it is the most important item anyone in default should determine.
+Not only is this the most common question, but it is also the most important item anyone in default should determine.

 Foreclosure has many harsh realities.
 Even if you lose your home through foreclosure, you may still be personally responsible for the difference between your mortgage loan balance and what your property is worth.
 This difference owed to your lender is also called a deficiency judgment.
 California’s anti-deficiency rules may protect you from personal liability, but it depends on your particular circumstances.